-Note we previously provided a comprehensive guide to buying and using cell phones in Colombia.
+Note we also provided a comprehensive guide to buying and using cell phones in Colombia.

 Mobile apps are very popular for communications in Colombia and we included four popular mobile apps used to communicate.